-In 2016 I attended a conference concerned with ‘micro-sustainability’.
+In 2016 I attended a conference largely concerned with ‘micro-sustainability’: the second conference on Sustainability in Higher Education.
 After the conference feedback was invited, with a view to publishing considered comments.
-The following was not published, or even acknowledged, and the reason is probably that what I am suggesting is considered to be a completely different subject outside the framework of ‘sustainability’ as commonly understood, and therefore irrelevant.
+I submitted ‘Peer-Reviewed Hippies’, and this was acknowledged as significant, but not published or followed up.
+It was in a sense ‘passively suppressed’.
+The reason is probably that what I am suggesting is considered to be a completely different subject outside the framework of ‘sustainability’ as commonly understood, and therefore irrelevant.
 This is odd, but part of the Great Paradox.

 Peer-Reviewed Hippies [.docx, 2016]